Why Is The Room Above Garage Always Too Hot Or Too Cold?

 What Can Be Done To Solve This Cold Floor & Hot Room Problem?

+How to cool the room above the garage?
 The three elements lacking in the potentially usable space above a garage are ductwork, air sealing and insulation.

 When houses are built, the empty space above the garage is not usually thought of as a living area, so HVAC contractors don’t usually install ductwork to these areas.
 If they do install ductwork, it may be inadequate to meet the needs of this very airy space that is usually lacking in insulation.